Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

 \emph{Discussion and Conclusions} We have shown that the quantum twisting microscope (QTM) can be used as a momentum-resolved probe of superconductivity.
-By rotating the QTM tip in real space, the tip Dirac point maps the Bogoliubov excitations $E_{\bs{k}}$ along well-defined trajectories in momentum space.
-The relative intensities of the peaks in $I''$ correspond to electron and hole excitations, allowing one to directly extract the coherence factor magnitudes $|u_{\bs{k}}|^{2}$ and $|v_{\bs{k}}|^{2}$, and hence determine the pairing amplitude $|\Delta_{\bs{k}}|$, even away from the Fermi momentum $k_F$.
+By rotating the QTM tip in real space, the tip Dirac point maps the Bogoliubov excitations $E_{\mathbf{k}}$ along well-defined trajectories in momentum space.
+The relative intensities of the peaks in $I''$ correspond to electron and hole excitations, allowing one to directly extract the coherence factor magnitudes $|u_{\mathbf{k}}|^{2}$ and $|v_{\mathbf{k}}|^{2}$, and hence determine the pairing amplitude $|\Delta_{\mathbf{k}}|$, even away from the Fermi momentum $k_F$.
 Because elastic tunneling originates from three Umklapp scattering processes related by $C_{3z}$ rotations, a single line scan yields three pairing measurements.
 Their degeneracy tests $C_{3z}$ symmetry, and any splitting that appears only in the superconducting state points to nematicity in the pairing.
 A vanishing gap identifies a nodal point on the line scan.
 A complementary, zero-bias measurement that expands the tip Fermi circle produces sharp zero-bias resonances when the circle crosses a node, enabling geometric triangulation of the nodal momenta.
 The same protocols can be applied to MATBG and related moiré superconductors, and can be combined with normal-state measurements for quantitative calibration of tunneling matrix elements and for identifying the nature of the normal state.
 Within the heavy-fermion description of MATBG, the QTM can further identify whether superconducting pairing arises from the flat ($f$) or dispersive ($c$) bands.

+In the weak-tunneling regime considered here, the QTM current is weighted by a tunneling matrix element that predominantly projects onto the sample top layer and can be calibrated from tunneling measurements in the normal state.
+Deviations from the expected matrix elements beyond Bogoliubov coherence-factor weights may therefore indicate a redistribution of eigenstates weight among different layer or sublattice components.